joelodom/mongodb-queryable-encryption/README.md

 If you get too stuck, you can try to contact me at joel.odom@mongodb.com, but please understand that I'm unable to respond to every question and I tend to be really slow to reply to emails.

+## Advanced material

+I've been using this project to try out some things that are more advanced than the demonstration documented above.
+I'll talk about some of those here.
+Keep in mind that these things may void your warranty.

+### Secret commands

+I'm not going to document all of the secret commands here, but take a peek at `QEDemonstration.java` and you'll find some secret commands that you can reverse engineer as I'll not document everything here.

+### Building a fat JAR file that includes crypt_shared

+I've included build tasks to create a JAR file that includes the MongoDB dependencies AND that you can include your crypt_shared library in.
+I'm not an expert on packaging Java projects, so take it with a grain.
+I've only tested this on macOS.
+Here's what I know.

+There is a commented out `fatJar` task in `build.gradle`.
+Uncomment it.
+Note that the line `from(lib)` pulls the contents a `lib` folder in the project root into the JAR.
+Copy your crypt_shared library into a new `lib` folder.

+Build the JAR with `gradle clean fatJar`.
+Now, on my Mac, when I run `jar tf build/libs/QEDemonstration.jar`, I can see `mongo_crypt_v1.dylib` in the contents.

+Now we need to let the application know that we're using the shared library from the JAR file.
+To do that, modify your .env (see above) to set SHARED_LIB_PATH to a folder that exists.
+The application will copy the shared library out of your JAR into that folder.
+Next, switch SHARED_LIB_JAR_PATH from `""` to `/<name of your shared lib>`.

+To run the JAR, try `gradle clean fatJar run`.